 Establishing Student Relationships with Classroom Strategies

-Many of the strategies involved within Cook’s method are universally used when building relationships with students.
+Many of the strategies involved within Dr. Cook’s method to build relationships with students are universal.
 While the strategies are not necessarily new, it is important to have more than one tool in the toolbox when attempting to build relationships with students, as well as have a sense of where the relationship with a student is.

 Strategies to Use

 Below are some strategies that can be used to help establish a relationship with students.

 - Ask students open-ended questions.
 This strategy is a great tool not only for building a positive relationship with a student, but also getting information about the student.
 “Did you do anything over your weekend?”
 “If you could do anything in school, what would it be?”
 Even a survey to start the year can begin this positive communication between teachers and students.

 - Check in on student interests.
 Once information is gathered, begin checking in on student interests.
 “How did your football team do over the weekend?”
 “Did you see the sale happening this Wednesday?”
 Continuing to check in on student interests can build the relationship from one that is being established, to one that is being maintained.